microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/06-MonitorDataDrift.md

-# Challenge 6 (Optional) – Monitor Data Drift for your Model
+# Challenge 6 – Monitor Data Drift for your Model

 ## Prerequisites